The chicken and the egg: Major League Soccer edition

 Which comes first: bigger crowds or bigger broadcast deals?

-This past summer, Major League Soccer made headlines when it fielded an eye-opening offer of $4 billion for its global media rights.
+In 2017, Major League Soccer made headlines when it fielded an eye-opening offer of $4 billion for its global media rights.
 The bid was a non-starter for a number of reasons, but the message was clear: MLS and its teams are primed for a big payday when their new TV deal takes effect in 2023.

 That expected windfall may translate to a facilities building boom – and with good reason.
 The first generation of soccer-specific stadiums coincided with unprecedented league growth starting in the late 2000s.
 Dick’s Sporting Goods Park in Denver, BBVA Compass Stadium in Houston and others tailored the venue to the game.